edaa-org/edaa-org.github.io/SyntaxModels.rst

    :height: 80 px
    :target: https://github.com/vhdl/pyVHDLModel

-**pyVHDLModel** implement an abstract syntax model of the VHDL language.
-It implements a *Code Document Object Model* (Code DOM).
-Every syntax element of the VHDL language is represented by an object instance.
-Thus, an instance of a syntax model is a network of manifoldly linked objects.
+**pyVHDLModel** implement an abstract syntax and semantic model of the hardware description language VHDL.
+Such a *Code Document Object Model* (Code DOM) is a strongly typed hierarchy of classes with lots of types cross-references.
+Every language element or feature is represented by an object instance.
+Thus, an instance of a syntax model is a in-memory representation of VHDL code snippet or source file as a network of manifoldly linked objects.

 .. image:: _static/logo/pySVModel.svg